John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

 ## 1. Ask

- Task: Evaluate the Gross Domestic Product (GDP) data for the past 10 years to determine the most favorable countries for investment.
+ Task: Evaluate the Gross Domestic Product (GDP) data for the past 10 years to determine the five out of 10 most favorable countries for investment.

  Primary Stakeholder: Josh McDonald

 ## 2. Prepare

-Data Source: 61 years (1960 to 2021) from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)
+Data Source: (GDP)61 years (1960 to 2021) from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)
+              The GDP dataset has 1 CSV file, 68 Columns, and 271 Rows.

+             (Inflation) 61 years (1960 to 2021) from [The World Bank](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG)
-The dataset has 1 CSV file, 66 Columns, and 271 Rows.
+             The Inflation dataset has 1 CSV file, 68 Columns, and 271 Rows.

 ![1  GDP spreadsheet image](https://user-images.githubusercontent.com/81208412/216237950-c9e77354-7126-44cc-9ea1-a8f8fbcf043f.jpg)